ceodoe/4c-dl/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Acknowledgements
+* [4down](https://github.com/Cipher66hz/4Down) - *4c-dl* started as a modification of *4down*, but ended up being rewritten from scratch.
+The only thing partially remaining from *4down* is the *wget* command-line used in *4c-dl*, although that has also been improved
+* youtube-dl / [yt-dlp](https://github.com/Cipher66hz/4Down) - Provided inspiration for the name